hashicorp/consul/website/source/docs/guides/containers-guide.md

 ## Configure and Run a Consul Client

 Next, deploy a containerized Consul client and instruct it to join the server by giving it the server's IP address.
-Do not use detached mode, so you can see the startup output.
+Do not use detached mode, so you can reference the client logs during later steps.

 ```sh
 $ docker run \